cameronandwilding/CWTest_Behat/README.md

 6. Configure Chrome - Optional Step
 -----------------------------------
 This is only required if you want to run tests on Chrome.
+Skip to step 7 if you don't.

 (By default, Firefox works out-of-the-box.)